 Build a website to appear in Google searches

 Building your own website opens doors to myriad possibilities.
 The biggest advantage is that people can find, interact, and sign up to you.
-A website is perhaps the most powerful marketing tool for any influencer where you can insert all details about you.
+A website is perhaps the most powerful marketing tool for any influencer where you can insert all details about yourself.

 If you need help, we have a free book to help you build, design, and market your website on a budget.
 Basically, all you have to pay for is the hosting fee, which ranges between $3 to $8 dollars a month.